mutable-dan/simd/simd-memset/README.md

 ![alt text]( screenshots/memset-O0-asm.png )
 Here is the asm where memset is called, not so interesting
+Will need to hunt down the actual code

 ![alt text]( screenshots/mm256_storeu_si256-O0-asm.png )
 Here is the asm for the SIMD intrinsic